George Julnes Endowed Social Betterment Conference Award

 Submitted applications will be judged based on:

-• Overall eligibility (i.e., paper proposal acceptance for Evaluation 2024: Amplifying and Empowering Voices in Evaluation, emerging evaluator status)
+• Overall eligibility (i.e., multi-paper, panel, or demonstration proposal acceptance for Evaluation 2026: Evaluation Across Boundaries, emerging evaluator status)

 • Quality of the ideas proposed